Bater History, Family Crest & Coats of Arms

 The surname Bater was first found in Berkshire, where they held a family seat from ancient times.

-Important Dates for the Bater family
+Early History of the Bater family

 This web page shows only a small excerpt of our Bater research.
 Another 150 words (11 lines of text) covering the years 1166, 1200, 1273, 1349, 1369, 1777, 1635 and 1710 are included under the topic Early Bater History in all our PDF Extended History products and printed products wherever possible.